Arcitectus/Sanderling/guide/how-to-collect-samples-for-64-bit-memory-reading-development.md

 # How to Collect Samples for 64-bit Memory Reading Development

 This guide explains how to save an example of a game client process to a file.
-Such examples are to support the development of memory reading frameworks or bots.
+Such a sample allows seeing the state in which your EVE Online client was at the time you take the sample.
+These samples can also be used as training data for bot development.

 The tool we use in this guide works only for 64-bit processes.